 Statistical analysis

 We explored the shape of the relationships between POP concentrations and rapid growth and overweight using multivariable generalized additive models (GAMs).
-Multivariate generalized linear models were used to estimate relative risks (RRs) and 95% confidence intervals (CI) for associations between POP exposures and the outcome variables.
+Multivariate generalized linear models (add ref Zou) were used to estimate relative risks (RRs) and 95% confidence intervals (CI) for associations between POP exposures and the outcome variables.
 In order to evaluate whether findings were explained by the previously analysed Sabadell subcohort (10) all main analyses were performed for the total study population (including the Sabadell subcohort) and for the two new subcohorts.
 Models always included study subcohort, infant sex and exact age at examination at 6 months (for rapid growth) or at 14 months (for overweight).
 Potential confounders were selected based on previous literature related to predictors of POP exposure (6, 8, 27) and/or postnatal growth (1, 10, 12, 17, 28): gestational age, birth length, exclusive breastfeeding duration, maternal age at delivery, maternal country of origin, maternal and paternal education, maternal and paternal social class (based on occupation according to the International Standard Classification of Occupations-88 system; I and II: professionals and managers, III: other non-manual, IV and V: skilled, semiskilled and unskilled manual), maternal and paternal prepregnancy BMI (both reported by the mother), maternal weight gain in pregnancy, maternal active smoking during pregnancy, parity, weeks of gestation at blood sampling, and maternal dietary intakes in the first or third trimester of pregnancy of: total calories, total fat, proteins, carbohydrates and fruits and vegetables.
 We have previously shown that fish intake in pregnancy is associated to maternal serum POP levels (27), thus fatty and lean fish consumption in pregnancy were also evaluated as confounders.
 We retained in the final models only covariates that modified the RRs for POP exposure variables by ≥10%.
 For rapid growth, the final multivariable model included study subcohort, infant sex, exact age at 6 month examination, gestational age, exclusive breastfeeding duration, and several maternal characteristics-- country of origin, social class, prepregnancy BMI status, age at delivery and smoking during pregnancy.
 For overweight at 14 months, the final multivariable model included study subcohort, infant sex, exact age at 14 month examination, exclusive breastfeeding duration, and the following maternal characteristics: country of origin, education, prepregnancy BMI status, age at delivery and smoking during pregnancy.
 Birth weight could be an intermediate in the effect of prenatal POP exposure on postnatal growth.
 Thus, we did not perform baseline adjustment for birth weight in the main models, but only in sensitivity analyses.
-Five percent of the eligible analysis population (N=1361) had missing values in covariates (not shown), thus, analyses for rapid growth included 1285 observations.
+Five percent of the eligible analysis population (N=1361) had missing values in covariates (data not shown), thus, analyses for rapid growth included 1285 observations.
 Analysis for overweight included somewhat fewer observations because of missing values in this outcome variable (N=1198).